Air Chief Marshal Sir Keith Park (1892 - 1975)

 2. Sir Keith Park (The Sir Keith Park Memorial Campaign).
 (Submitted on December 5, 2017.)

 3. Battle of Britain (Wikipedia).
-The Battle of Britain (German: Luftschlacht um England, literally "the air battle for England") was a military campaign of the Second World War, in which the Royal Air Force (RAF) defended the United Kingdom (UK) against large-scale attacks by the German Air Force (Luftwaffe).
-It has (Submitted on December 5, 2017.)
+The Battle of Britain (German: Luftschlacht um England, literally "the air battle for England") was a military campaign of the (Submitted on December 5, 2017.)

 Credits.
 This page was last revised on December 5, 2017.
-This page originally submitted on December 5, 2017, by Andrew Ruppenstein of Sacramento, California.
-This page has been viewed 100 times since then and 31 times this year.
+It was originally submitted on December 5, 2017, by Andrew Ruppenstein of Sacramento, California.
+This page has been viewed 154 times since then and 16 times this year.
 Photos: 1, 2, 3. submitted on December 5, 2017, by Andrew Ruppenstein of Sacramento, California.